HydroModPy/HydroModPy/docs/developers/calibration_guide.md

 | `domain.supports.cell_size` | 4 | 00-03 | 04-08 | ~1.7× |
 | `geographic.buff_area` | 3 | 00-02 | 03-08 | ~1.3× |

-**Matching rule — dotted longest-prefix.** Given an override path like `flow.param.K.field_homogeneous.value`, the selector walks each step's `config_sections` and accepts a match when the section is a dotted-prefix of the path. `flow` matches, `flow.param.K` matches,
+**Matching rule: dotted longest-prefix.** Given an override path like `flow.param.K.field_homogeneous.value`, the selector walks each step's `config_sections` and accepts a match when the section is a dotted-prefix of the path. `flow` matches, `flow.param.K` matches,